fnando/minitest-utils/README.md

 ## Rails extensions

 minitest-utils sets up some things for your Rails application.
-Just load `minitest/utils/rails` to set up:

 - [Capybara](https://github.com/jnicklas/capybara): includes `Capybara::DSL`, sets default driver before every test, resets session and creates a helper method for setting JavaScript driver.
 If you have [poltergeist](https://github.com/teampoltergeist/poltergeist) installed, it will be used as the default JavaScript driver.
 - [FactoryGirl](https://github.com/thoughtbot/factory_girl): adds methods to `ActiveSupport::TestCase`.